 Tall Grass/Weeds Regulation

-Grass, weeds and undergrowht on any property in the Town should not exceed a heigh of eight inches.
+Grass, weeds and undergrowth on any property in the Town should not exceed a height of eight inches.
 For more information on Tall Grass Regulations, refer to Policy Statement 75.
 Public Works & Utilities, 311 or (919) 469-4090.

 Taxes and Assessments

 Wake County handles all assessment, valuation, billing and collection of property taxes for the Town of Cary.
 The Town is a satellite office for Wake County property tax collection which means that the Town of Cary is able to collect the exact amount that is printed on the bill.
 However, if problems exist or questions arise, they must be handled through the Wake County tax office.
 Wake County's automated phone system may be reached at (919) 856-5400, or visit the Wake County website.

 Lighted tennis courts are available at Dunham Park, Annie Jones Park, Godbold Park, Middle Creek Park (open fall of 2001), and the Cary Tennis Park.
 (See also Park Locations.)
 Tennis lessons and competitions are offered throughout the year for youth and adults.
 See the Parks, Recreation & Cultural Resources Program Brochure for more information.
 Parks, Recreation, & Cultural Resources, (919) 469-4061